tsiguenz/boot2root/README.md

 ```

-Resume : We have a lot of interresting pages :
+Resume: We have a lot of interresting pages :

 | **SERVICE NAME** | **PAGE NAME** | **VERSION**    |
 |------------------|---------------|----------------|